 A solid pre-workout should contain a formulation that proves its worth beyond just added energy.
 The endurance, blood flow, and muscle growth perks associated with the popular nutritional supplement come from the inclusion of added ingredients.
 As such, you’ll want to search for a pre-workout formulation that contains a plethora of ingredients beyond your standard caffeine.

 For example, a pre-workout with ample amounts of citrulline malate can be great for facilitating intra-workout pumps.
-(2) Other ingredients, like creatine and alpha-GPC, can prove to be beneficial when it comes to overall strength and focus during your in-gym sessions.
+(2) Other ingredients, like creatine and alpha-GPC, can prove to be beneficial when it comes to overall strength and serve as some of the best pre-workout ingredients for focus.
 (8)(12)(15)(17)

 If you’re already considering a stronger pre-workout as your go-to for pre-training benefits, it helps to take into consideration the other benefits associated with the supplement.
 Make sure your powder can provide additional support beyond just a jolt of energy — it can make the costs of these potent supplements all the more approachable (more on that in a bit).